 The design of your site also communicates your goals and priorities.
 If three-quarters of your front page is cluttered with opt-ins, affiliate links, and calls for donations, I’m going to assume you’re in it for the money.
 If you use click-bait-y headlines, I’m going to assume you value page views over truth.

 There’s nothing wrong with making money and marketing yourself.
 But if you’re taking your design cues from outside the Red Pill blogosphere, remember this: We’re not playing the same game as everyone else.

 Buzzfeed is trying to maximize and monetize clicks from easily-distracted cretins.
 Sleazy affiliate marketers are trying to scam gullible idiots.
+If you ever become a victim of these scams earn your money back easy by playing interactive games at เข้าสู่ระบบ ufabet.
 The vast majority of internet culture is a pointless, unproductive circlejerk with zero trust and no end goal beyond the liberation of money from fools.
 And it’s getting worse.

 The Red Pill (or Manosphere, or Neoreaction) must transcend this bullshit.
 We are targeting the best and brightest, and we have to earn their trust.
 The rest of the internet is focused on building short-term relationships with midwits, and we need to be differentiated from that.
 Ultimately, our goal is to create a new counter-culture; a generation of strong and resilient young men, a new aristocracy capable of opposing and replacing our current ruling caste of suicidal and/or parasitic elites.

 This project will require a community that exists at a higher level of consciousness than the rest of the internet.
 The rest of the world can degenerate into snark, memes, gifs, and lists, but we’re better than that.
 We’re building build a City On A Hill.

 So with that frame of mind, let’s review some best practices for the Red Pill community: